vecto-ai/vecto/docs/source/tutorial/metadata.rst

 .. glossary::

+   size
-   size: The number of token types.
+      The number of token types.
+   min_frequency
-   min_frequency: The minimum frequency cut-off point.
+      The minimum frequency cut-off point. timestamp
-   timestamp: When the vocab file was produced
+      When the vocab file was produced filtering
-   filtering: A freeform description of any filtering applied to the vocabulary, if any.
+      A freeform description of any filtering applied to the vocabulary, if any. lib_version
-   lib_version: The version of Vecto with which a given vocab file was produced (generated automatically by Vecto).
+      The version of Vecto with which a given vocab file was produced (generated automatically by Vecto). system_info
-   system_info: The system in which the vocab file was produced (generated automatically by Vecto).
+      The system in which the vocab file was produced (generated automatically by Vecto). timing
-   timing: todo
+      todo
+   source_corpus
-   source_corpus: Includes the corpus metadata, as described in `The corpus metadata`_ section.
+      Includes the corpus metadata, as described in `The corpus metadata`_ section.

 :todo: link to the vocab filtering section, if any
 :todo: explain timing